gauriladdad/googleSearchReactNative/README.md

 2. There is no direction support to identify change in rotation and render screen accordingly.
 I have made use of onLayout event of View component.
 Based on height/width of layout and using width/height retrieved from Dimension is used to identify whether device is in potrait mode or landscope.

+### How to run this project

+1. Please download the project zip and unzip it.
+2. Go to command prompt at the location of zip, run npm install.
+3. Type command react-native run-android.
+(At this point either the device or emulator should be present.)